How much does it cost to build an app in 2026?

 Native development (Swift + Kotlin)

-Native development means building separate applications for iOS (Swift/SwiftUI) and Android (Kotlin/Jetpack Compose).
+Native means building separate applications for iOS (Swift/SwiftUI) and Android (Kotlin/Jetpack Compose).
 Two codebases, often two developers or teams.

 | iOS (native) | Android (native) | Total | |